5 Improve the availability and quality of multimodal travel

 The Met Council and its partners work together to categorize all areas in the region into Transit Market Areas (TMA) that approximate the level of transit service an area can support.
 These categories are based on four factors including population and job density, roadway intersection density, and automobile availability.
 Transit Market Area 1 is made up of the most urban parts of the Twin Cities such as downtown Minneapolis and Saint Paul, their adjacent neighborhoods and the University Avenue corridor between the two.
 Conversely, Transit Market Area 5 is the most rural communities in the region with low population densities and more agricultural land uses.
 More detail on Transit Market Areas is available in Section D.1.

-In Transit Market Areas 1 and 2, the highest density and most able to support high levels of transit service, 99% and 85% of residents live within a quarter mile of core local bus services, respectively.
+In Transit Market Areas 1 and 2, the highest density and most able to support high levels of transit service, 91% and 58% of residents live within a quarter mile of core local bus services, respectively.
 This translates to about a five-minute walk.
 These Transit Market Areas also have the best access to the widest variety of transit services including light rail, bus rapid transit, and supporting local bus.
-In Transit Market Area 3, while more suburban in character with lower population and employment densities, 48% of residents live within suburban local bus service area.
-Transit Market Areas 4 and 5 have progressively more low-density and rural characteristics and have 14% and 2% of residents living within a quarter mile of fixed-route transit services.
+In Transit Market Area 3, while more suburban in character with lower population and employment densities, 38% of residents live within suburban local bus service area.
+Transit Market Areas 4 and 5 have progressively more low-density and rural characteristics and have far fewer residents living within a quarter mile of regular-route transit services.
+These market areas do generally have access to dial-a-ride services and park-and-ride services beyond what is immediately walkable.

-Blue Line, Red Line, Green Line, Orange Line, Northstar, A Line, C Line, and D Line transit routes↩︎
+1. Through 2024, these lines are included: Blue Line, Red Line, Green Line, Orange Line, A Line, C Line, and D Line, and the Northstar Line.↩︎